obonaventure/cnp3/book/transport/tcp.rst

  The advantage of the `SYN cookies`_ is that by using them, the server does not need to create a :term:`TCB` upon reception of the `SYN` segment and can still check the returned `ACK` segment by recomputing the `SYN cookie`.

-.. sidebar:: Retransmitting the first `SYN` segment
+.. topic:: Retransmitting the first `SYN` segment

    As IP provides an unreliable connectionless service, the `SYN` and `SYN+ACK` segments sent to open a TCP connection could be lost.
 Current TCP implementations start a retransmission timer when then send the first `SYN` segment.
 This timer is often set to a three seconds for the first retransmission and then doubles after each retransmission :rfc:`2988`.
 TCP implementations also enforce a maximum number of retransmissions for the initial `SYN` segment.